kmille/freetar/README.md

 ## How to use it
-After successfull installation, there is an executable called "freetar" in the PATH.
+After successfull installation, there is an executable called `freetar` in the PATH.
 Execute it without parameters and it listens on 0.0.0.0:22000.

 **PyPi**